 This course is an introduction to welding of pipe using the Shielded Metal Arc Welding process (SMAW) and Gas Tungsten Arc Welding (GTAW) including electrode selection, equipment setup, and safe shop practices.
 Click the link for the Customized Welding-Application.

-Manufacturing Skills Certification
+Manufacturing Skills Basic

 10-Hour OSHA Safety